20% off your first purchase with code: SHOP24

 • I Survived

-As you can see, these cover a wide-range of reading levels and that's a good thing!
+These cover a wide-range of reading levels and that’s a good thing!
 You want all of your students, no matter how well they read, to be able to find books that suit them and that they enjoy.

 After you all the series books sorted, move on to books by favorite authors.
 You’ll only be separating these when you have multiple titles by the same author that are not part of series.